Minolta MD lenses – what is it?

-I love Minolta New MD lenses, but I realize that our world contains a lot of another lenses, and each Minolta item has at least 2-3 similar items from other competitors.
-That’s why before I’ll put here main links for serious materials about Minolta, I want to tell about advantages, combination of which can make new-MD lenses one of the best choice for photographers like me.
+I love Minolta New MD lenses, but I realize that our world contains a lot of other lenses, and each Minolta item has at least 2-3 similar items from other competitors.
+That’s why before I’ll put here main links for serious materials about Minolta, I want to tell about advantages, the combination of which can make new-MD lenses one of the best choices for photographers like me.

-- Named ‘MD’ (yeah, the name contains just two letter, no more.
-Of course, some details can be added, like Macro, FISH-EYE etc, but it is not names of line).
+- Named ‘MD’ (yeah, the name contains just two-letter, no more.
+Of course, some details can be added, like Macro, FISH-EYE, etc, but it is not names of the line).
 No words Rokkor or Celtic (or Nikon…) are engraved on the lens.

 - Distance foot-scale is marked yellow, meter-scale is marked white, minimal aperture position digit is green (just a few rare exclusions can be)

 - Red half-ball is presented